South China: Education

-South China is not a place that traditionally rich of cultural and educational development.
-Most of renowned schools and scholars were from Yangtze valley or Northern China.
-However, due to frequent interaction with the Western powers and Southeast Asia after 19th century, South China has accumulated substantial wealth and established several prestigious universities.
+South China has accumulated substantial wealth and established several prestigious universities.
+Notably, the University of Hong Kong was founded in 1887 in British Hong Kong, becoming the region’s first modern university and a leading institution for English-language higher education in Asia.
 In 1924, Sun Yat-sen University was established in Guangzhou by Sun Yat-sen, serving as a cornerstone of modern Chinese higher education in the mainland.

 After the founding of the People's Republic of China in 1949, Guangzhou was designated as the central city of South China, leading to the establishment of several key regional universities.
 These include South China University of Technology, known for its engineering and materials science; South China Normal University, a major center for teacher education; South China Agricultural University, specializing in tropical and subtropical agriculture; and Jinan University, one of the oldest institutions in China, with a unique focus on overseas Chinese education.

 Following China's Reform and opening-up policy in the late 1970s, the city of Shenzhen experienced rapid economic growth and emerged as a major innovation and technology hub.
 In response, Shenzhen University got rapid development, and several prominent universities established branch campuses or new institutions in this city.
 For example, Tsinghua University launched the Tsinghua Shenzhen International Graduate School, and Peking University established the Peking University Shenzhen Graduate School.
 In addition, the newly founded Southern University of Science and Technology (SUSTech) quickly gained recognition as a high-caliber research university with international faculty and strong emphasis on science and engineering.